travis-joe/newdocs/use-headings-to-create-page-groups-like-this-one/using-deadline-funnel/email-links.md

 ![](https://d33v4339jhl8k0.cloudfront.net/docs/assets/53974d6ce4b0c76107b109d1/images/5e42cbda04286364bc952c64/file-8wXvlAFVaO.png)

-In this example, we've created a funnel step for **<https://test.com/special- offer-page>** , where the floating bar is displayed for our campaign.
+In this example, we've created a funnel step for **<https://test.com/special-offer-page>** , where the floating bar is displayed for our campaign.

 After each subscriber's deadline is expired, they will be automatically redirected to  **<https://test.com/expired>**.